gracelang/language/languageSpec/spec.md

 the module providing the dialect.
 That is, the public names at the top level of the dialect are treated as being in a scope surrounding that of any module written in that dialect.
+(Confidential names are not visible.)

 Lexical lookup stops at the dialect scope: it does not extend to the scope surrounding the dialect (which would contain any other dialects used to implement the current dialect).

-This allows dialects to import modules, and to be defined via other (module-defining) dialects, without those other definitions polluting the language defined by the dialect.
+These rules allow dialects to import modules, and to be defined via other (module-defining) dialects, without those other definitions polluting the language defined by the dialect.